mick3/Milestone_1_ThirdEyeBlind_Site/README.md

 7."group_hug.jpg" taken from https://spectrumculture.com/2019/06/20/concert-review-third-eye-blind-jimmy-eat-world/

 8."acoustic_2.jpg" taken from https://splice-mediagroup.com/jimmy-eat-world-along-with-third-eye-blind-light-up-freedom-hill/2019.

+9."3eblogo.png" used in the navbar was taken from the Third Eye Blind Facebook group site.

 Used https://wpshout.com/quick-guides/create-text-outline-css/ to create a black outline border on the navbar title "Third Eye Blind" and the navbar dropdown, to create separation from the background upon landing and scrolling the page.